k-nuth/rest-api-cs/README.md

 **SocketPublishRetryIntervalInSeconds**: Delay in seconds between retries for "Publish" websocket messages.

-**MaxSocketPublishRetries**: Maximum number of retriess for a "Publish" websocket message
+**MaxSocketPublishRetries**: Maximum number of retries for a "Publish" websocket message

 **TimeOffset**: The value returned in *timeoffset* element by the /status method.